Antique Diamond Sourcing

 Why Source Through a Designer?

+Unlike modern diamonds, antique stones are not standardized, mass-produced, or consistently available.
+Most antique diamonds never reach the retail market.
 In the same way a real estate broker gives you access to homes that never make it to Zillow, our sourcing process connects you to antique diamonds that never make it to a public listing.
-This is how the industry protects rare material, ensures it reaches people who will appreciate it, and sustains the mutual support between dealers and designers that keeps the entire jewelry ecosystem functioning.

 Because of our connections in the Diamond District and our ongoing work with reputable dealers who specialize in antiques, we’re able to access stones not available to the general public.
 Many of the diamonds our clients ultimately choose were never photographed, never listed online, and never circulated beyond a small group of designers.
 This is why clients often struggle when they try to source on their own: the best stones simply aren’t visible unless you’re inside the network.